inyourbrowser.com

 File Checksum

 Drop any file to generate its checksum.
 Paste an expected hash to verify the file is intact and hasn't been tampered with.
-Your file never leaves your browser.
+All hashing runs locally in your browser.

 Drop a file